Partially stripped wallpaper hanging off a wall, removing wallpaper without damaging the drywall behind

 What if the drywall paper tore?
 Lightly sand the torn spot smooth, apply a thin layer of joint compound, sand again.
 Skim-coat the larger torn areas.
 Then prime everything.

 Removing wallpaper is the project that breaks the most patience.
 It’s slow.
 It’s wet.
-You will at some point think “I should have just painted over it.”
-But the right way — score, soak, wait, scrape, clean — leaves you with smooth drywall ready for whatever beautiful color you’ve been dreaming of.
+You’ll smell like wallpaper paste for the rest of the day.
+At some point you’ll think “I should have just painted over it.”
+But the right way, score, soak, wait, scrape, clean, leaves you with smooth drywall ready for whatever color you’ve been dreaming of.
 The shortcut leaves you with a wall full of patches and a much bigger weekend.